William A. Clark: Political career

 In a 1907 essay, Mark Twain, who was a close friend of Clark's rival, Henry H. Rogers, an organizer of the Amalgamated Copper Mining Company, portrayed Clark as the very embodiment of Gilded Age excess and corruption:

+Senator Clark served a full term without much particular distinction, though he was active as a Senator, particularly in issues that were important to his business, including land use and irrigation.

 Family

 Clark was married twice.
 His first marriage was to Katherine Louise "Kate" Stauffer in 1869 until her death in 1893.

-Together, they had seven children, including Charles Walker Clark and William Andrews Clark Jr.
+Together, they had seven children: